 Purpose: Conduct mentored training of predoctoral students engaged in hypothesis-driven research that is focused on contributing to the advancement of one or more stated TRDRP research priorities.
 A highly innovative project with clear potential for impact is a key component of this award type.
 The objective of this integrated program of research and training is to support the applicant's own research project to enhance the individual's potential to develop into a productive, independent researcher or to establish an alternative career related to tobacco-related disease research.

 Eligibility: Any tobacco related topic may be submitted under the Predoctoral Award mechanism.
-Please note the changes in the "Scientific Eligibility Criteria" section and the refined definition of tobacco-relatedness.
+Please note the changes in the "Scientific Eligibility Criteria" section.